-The trail starts as a gentle woods walk with a steadily increasing elevation.
-There are areas of giant glacial errata, and as the climb increases some ridges begin to appear.
-The last part has stone staircases, and at the end there's some rock scrambling, but it's all relatively easy.
+Follow the access road at the back of the parking area to reach the trailhead sign, which is a short distance down on the right The trail starts as a gentle woods walk with a steadily increasing elevation.
+There are some striking areas of gigantic glacial errata, then the climb increases and some ridges begin to appear.
+The last portion of the trail has stone staircases, and there's some rock scrambling just below the ridge line, but it's all relatively easy.